ladybug-tools/ladybug-web/solar-calculator/readme.md

 ### Update 2016-04-02

 * R3
-* Added seconds - in order to keep up with NOAA Solar Calculator
+* Add seconds - in order to keep up with NOAA Solar Calculator
+* Add Wikipedia links to viewer

 ### Update 2016-03-30